-- employee's effective date, if the child is a current dependent at the time of the employee's initial Eligibility. - birth date, if the child is born after the employee's initial effective date. - effective date of a state qualified medical child support enforcement order or other court document, if the effective date is on or after the employee's initial effective date.
+- employee's effective date, if the child is a current dependent at the time of the employee's initial Eligibility. - birth date, if the child is born after the employee's initial effective date. - effective date of a state Qualified Medical Child Support Order or other court document, if the effective date is on or after the employee's initial effective date.

-Newborns - the newborn is covered and claims will be paid for services incurred within the first 31 days after birth.
-In order to continue coverage beyond the first 31 days, you must submit an updated Enrollment / Change Form to Human Resources within 30 days after the child's birth.
+Newborns - the newborn is covered, and claims will be paid for services incurred within the first 31 days after birth.
+In order to continue coverage beyond the first 31 days, you must submit an updated benefit enrollment / change form to Human Resources within 30 days after the child's birth.
 A copy of the birth certificate must be provided as soon as practical.